Best internet providers for expats in the Netherlands 2026

 For temporary expats (1-2 years): Odido Klik&Klaar at €25/month with monthly cancellation is unmatched (plug-and-play 5G, no installation, no technician, no commitment).
 Perfect for remote workers on temporary assignments.

 For most long-term expats: Run a postcode check first, then choose based on what's available.
-KPN dominates fiber (best speeds, most reliable).
+KPN dominates fibre (best speeds, most reliable).
 Ziggo dominates cable (best TV bundles, widest immediate availability).
 Odido offers the most flexible options across multiple networks.
 Review our complete telecommunications guide for mobile plans.

-For budget priority: Youfone at €32.50/month (DSL) or €39/month (fiber) offers the lowest prices, but Dutch-only interface.
+For budget priority: Youfone at €32.50/month (DSL) or €39/month (fibre) offers the lowest prices, but Dutch-only interface.

-KPN: Fiber leader, premium pricing
+KPN: Fibre leader, premium pricing

 Official website: kpn.com/internet (affiliate link)